RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ProcessCatalog_8cpp.md

       return candidate_process == this_process;
     }

-    const TH_Channel* TH_Process::find(std::vector<str> final_states) const
+    /// Check for given channel.
+Return a pointer to it if found, NULL if not. const TH_Channel* TH_Process::find(std::vector<str> final_states) const
     {
       for (auto it = channelList.begin(); it != channelList.end(); ++it)